CachingProvider to

 to create, access, update and remove entries from caches.

-and
+Cache, Cache.Entry and

-defines the mechanism to establish,
+A CachingProvider defines the mechanism to establish,

 configure, acquire, manage and control zero or more

-s.
+CacheManagers.
 An application may access and use zero

-or more CachingProvider
+or more CachingProviders at runtime.

-defines the mechanism to establish,
+A CacheManager defines the mechanism to establish,

 configure, acquire, manage and control zero or more uniquely named

-s all within the context of the
+Caches all within the context of the

-.
-A CacheManager
+CacheManager.
+A CacheManager is

-owned by a single CachingProvider
+owned by a single CachingProvider.

-is a Map-like data-structure that permits
+A Cache is a Map-like data-structure that permits

 the temporary storage of Key-based Values, some what like

-data-structure.
-A Cache
+Map data-structure.
+A Cache is owned

-by a single CacheManager
+by a single CacheManager.

-is a single key-value pair stored by a
+An Cache.Entry is a single key-value pair stored by a

-Each entry stored by a Cache
+Each entry stored by a Cache has a defined duration, called

 the Expiry Duration, during which they may be accessed, updated and removed.